aes/metacompiler/README.md

 This is a descent into the rabbit hole suggested by this excellent (if dated) [Meta-Compiler workshop](http://www.bayfronttechnologies.com/mc_workshop.html).

+## Running it

+The grammar file has a shebang that invokes `meta.py`, which has a  shebang that invokes python3, which in turn is (normally) interpreted by a dynamic linker.

+    ./meta.g

 ## Testing

 There is a round-trip test to check that it really is a meta-compiler,